mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 (aka I²C, IIC) bus pins (SDA/SCL for data/clock), as well as GND and 5V voltage pins (or VBUS/VSYS - same thing as 5V for the purposes of connecting the sensor).

-SEN5x should be connected to same SDA/SCL I2C pins, powered via VDD/GND pins,
+SEN5x should be connected to same I2C SDA/SCL pins, powered via VDD/GND pins,
-and have its SEL pin connected to same GND pin as well:
+and have its SEL pin connected to GND pin as well:

 .. image:: https://mk-fg.github.io/rp2040-sen5x-air-quality-webui-monitor/docs/wiring-example.jpg
    :width: 100%